polyaxon/polyaxon/templates/installation/install_polyaxon_cli.md

-Polyaxon CLI is python command line interface to interact with Polyaxon API.
+Polyaxon CLI is a python command line interface to interact with Polyaxon API.

 ## Install